akshayanandraut/api-utc/README.md

 ### Output format:

-#### The output response will be in JSON format.
+#### The output response will be in JSON format by default.
 Kindly check the structure below.

 ##### JSON format